 No Linux VPN is perfect

-One big pain point for using popular Linux VPNs has been their lack of graphic user interfaces (GUIs).
-It is definitely possible to configure and control services like NordVPN from the Linux command line interface.
-But it is a grand pain in the neck and not exactly user friendly.
+One big pain point for using popular Linux VPNs has been their lack of a graphic user interfaces (GUI).
+It is definitely possible to configure and control services like NordVPN from the Linux command line interface (CLI).
+But it is a grand pain in the neck and not exactly user-friendly.
 Happily, this is starting to change.

-As you’ll see in the following mini-reviews, more than half of the VPNs listed here have some form of Linux GUI.
+As you’ll see in the following mini-reviews, Two of the VPNs listed here have some form of Linux GUI.
 They may not have all the features implemented yet, and may only work on certain Linux distros, but this is definitely progress.

 How this guide can help

-In this Linux VPN guide, we’ve singled out what we consider to be the five best VPN for Linux users.
+In this Linux VPN guide, we’ve singled out what we consider to be the four best VPNs for Linux users.
 While they are all different, our testing has shown that they reliably provide strong security and excellent privacy protection.

 Selecting the best VPN for Linux